 Either way, it’s not easy adjusting to change, or the realization that even if it is easier to sit, it’s not really.
 On so many levels.

-If you’re ready to start moving a little more, or a little better, I invite you to schedule a free 30-minute call to learn some simple strategies to improve your health, fitness, and sense of wellbeing now.
+If you’re ready to start moving a little more, or a little better, I invite you to schedule a free 30-minute action planning session to learn some simple strategies to improve your health, fitness, and sense of wellbeing now.